blockchainsllc/in3-docs/docs/api-cmd.rst

       in3 -pk 27a37a1210df14f7e058393d27a37a1210df14f7e058393d026e2fb53b7cf8c1 -to 0x27a37a1210df14f7e058393d026e2fb53b7cf8c1 -value 200eth -wait send
       in3 -pk `cat my_private_key` -to 0x27a37a1210df14f7e058393d026e2fb53b7cf8c1 -value 200ETH -wait send

-Usually, it is a bad idea to heavily privatize keys or to even use them as an option since this would mean they also appear in the bash history.
+Usually, it is a bad idea to heavily privatize keys or to even use them as an option since this would mean they also appear in the Bash history.
 That's why the first approach is highly recommended.
 In the future, other signing approaches will be supported.

 Autocompletion
 ##############

-If you want autocompletion, simply add these lines to your `.bashrc` or `.bash_profile` :
+If you want autocompletion, simply add these lines to your `.bashrc` or `.bash_profile`:

 .. code-block:: sh